brisbanemakerspace/bms-wiki/bylaws/access.md

 - What is required to maintain/gain access
 - The access manager for the resource

-As these resources are typically digital in nature, it is the remit of the Infrastructure Working Group to ensure the register is up to date.
+As these resources are typically digital in nature, it is the remit of the Infrastructure Working Group to ensure the register is up to date and administer access.

 ## Notification
 Notification of modification of access must consist of at a minimum a written notification.
 This may include notifications from services directly.